coder-mike/microvium/doc/contribute.md

 npm test
 ```

 Then if you have anything you need to remember to change before committing, put a `// WIP` comment on it, and the hook will catch it if you accidentally forget about it.
+The `check-for-wip` script also catches cases where `testOnly: true` or `test.only` has accidentally been left on a specific test case.

 Note: if you add a debug watch to evaluate `TraceFile.flushAll`, then the `TraceFile` outputs will all be up to date every time you breakpoint.